San Marcos Growers LogoSan Marcos Growers

 As the name of this plant implies it hails from Texas, where it grows in clay soils or on sand near the Gulf of Mexico border between Texas and Mexico at the mouth of the Rio Grande in the low lying hill area called Loma del Potrero Cercado.
 The genus was named for the 19th century Spanish botanist and pharmacist Pedro Gregorio Echeandia y Jimenez.
 Other common names include Texas Craglily, Texas Echeandia and Copper Spiders (a name perhaps coined by YuccaDo Nursery).
 Our thanks go out to horticulturist Glen Williams who first provided us with this plant from which our seedling plants have been grown and sold since 2020.

-This information about Echeandia texensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeandia texensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.